 If you just observe the map of India, you’d see that our country is surrounded by seawater on three sides.
-There’s the Arabian sea, Indian Ocean, Bay of Bengal and Lakshadweep sea surrounding our country.
+There’s the Arabian Sea, the Indian Ocean, the Bay of Bengal and Lakshadweep Sea surrounding our country.
 In order words, India has a huge coastline, 7516.6 kms to be specific.
 A huge coastline also means our country is home to some stunning beaches!

-The 9 lucky coastal states of India are Gujarat, Andhra Pradesh, Maharashtra, Kerala, Orissa, Karnataka, Goa and West Bengal.
+The 9 lucky coastal states of India are Gujarat, Andhra Pradesh, Maharashtra, Kerala, Odisha, Karnataka, Goa and West Bengal.
 Let’s not forget, there are also 4 Union Territories that are a part of the Indian coastline.
-They are Daman & Diu, Puducherry, Andaman & Nicobar Islands and Lakshadweep Islands.
+They are Daman & Diu, Pondicherry, Andaman and Nicobar Islands, and Lakshadweep.

 It should be no surprise that Diu is a favorite beach destination for Indians.
 The district is extremely close to Gujarat and the vibe of this region is often compared to Goa.
 For that matter, It’s even called ‘Mini Goa’ by many.
 But one thing that makes it stand out from Goa beaches is the absence of crowds.
 Diu as a district is not just extremely small, it is also one of the least populated places in India.
 The town has a low skyline because there’s hardly any buildings.

-Amongst beautiful beaches that Diu boasts of, Nagoa Beach is a clear standout.
-Location wise, it’s great because it’s on the Diu airport road which is very well-maintained.
+Amongst the beautiful beaches that Diu boasts of, Nagoa Beach is a clear standout.
+Location wise, it’s great because it’s on the Diu Airport road which is very well-maintained.
 The beach is clean, spacious and never gets too crowded.
 You could also just take a city bus to get there from the main town of Diu.
-At the beach, you’ll spot rows of the Hoka tree, which is a unique palm tree only found here.
-The tree also bears a fruit that’s edible.
+At the beach, you’ll spot rows of the Hoka tree, which is a unique palm tree only found in this area.

-Fudam bird sanctuary, Nadia caves, Gangeshwar Mahadev Temple and Diu Cricket Pavillion are some of the other nearby attractions you can choose to explore if you have some more time.
+Fudam Bird Sanctuary, Naida Caves, Gangeshwar Mahadev Temple and Diu Cricket Pavillion are some of the other nearby attractions you can choose to explore if you have some more time.

-Devbagh is a private island located in the town Karwar, which falls in the state of Karnataka.
+Devbagh is a private island located in Karwar, a town which falls in the state of Karnataka.
 It is not too far away from Goa.
 A drone view of this island looks like it’s a very thin strip of land, but trust us, it’s an absolute gem of a beach.
-The beauty of the place is that there’s the Arabian sea on one side that’s meeting the Karli river.
+The beauty of Devbagh Beach is that it’s the point where the Arabian Sea and the Kali river meet.

-This joining of the river with the mainstream sea makes it a great strategic point for fishing.
-Which is why there’s a huge fishing community on this island, extremely friendly locals and you’ll catch them busy at work.
+This confluence point makes it a great strategic point for fishing, which is why there’s a huge fishing community on this island.
+The locals here are extremely friendly and you’ll catch them busy at work.
 You could capture panoramic views of the entire island from a lighthouse nearby too.

 Devbagh also offers a load of exciting water sports.
-There’s parasailing, snorkelling, speed boat cruises, banana boat rides, water scooters and Kayaking too.
+There’s parasailing, snorkeling, speed boat cruises, banana boat rides, water scooters and kayaking too.
 So, if you’re feeling adventurous, you will definitely be spoiled for choices.
-On some boat rides, should you be lucky, you might also get to see Dolphins!
+On some boat rides, should you be lucky, you might also get to see dolphins!
 Clear skies, a sandy beach and the mangrove trees exquisitely come together to make Devbagh the ideal place to unwind.

-This beach is situated in Chunnambar which is pretty close to the town of Pondicherry.
-Only about 8 kms away.
-Just like its name suggests, the beach is truly Paradise.
+This beach is situated in Chunnambar which is pretty close to the town of Pondicherry, just about 8 kms away.
+Just like its name suggests, the beach is truly a paradise.
 Clear sand and water to put your mind at ease.
 This beach is isolated from the other crowded beaches in Pondicherry, so we’d highly recommend spending a day here.